OpenM-Project/libdopamine/README.md

 ```

 ## :page_with_curl: License
-All code and assets are licensed under The Unlicense.
+All code and assets are licensed under the MIT License, see more at the [LICENSE](LICENSE) file.